jparise/vim-graphql/README.md

 filetypes can be "compound" (`javascript.jsx`) or use the "react" variant (`javascriptreact`).

+Syntax highlighting is also available within Vue templates.

 ## Testing

 The test suite uses [Vader.vim][].
 To run all of the tests from the command